Let’s get straight to the point. Short-term disability insurance isn’t worth the money. It’s simply not.

 Is Short-Term Disability Insurance Worth The Money?

-We discuss that next.
+We discuss those next.

 Better Solutions to Short-Term Disability Insurance

+In our opinion, there are better options compared to short-term disability insurance.
 We discuss three affordable solutions to having short-term disability insurance.
 Here they are:

 (1) Sickness/Accident Plan

 We work with one plan that acts like disability insurance, but it is not.
 It has day 1 coverage (i.e. no waiting period) on both sickness and accidents.
 Premiums can range from $20 to $50 per month depending on the plan, or more if you use tobacco.
 Underwriting is simplified – no paramedical exam or anything like that.

 (2) Have An Emergency Fund

 I know it is harder than it sounds.
 You have to start somehow.
 Many people find the task of saving daunting.
 But start out trying to save for your deductibles: health, auto/home, etc. You will find this is an easier approach.
 If you need to, pay for a sickness/accident plan to start.
-Then, when you have an appropriate amount complete, cancel.
+Then, when you have an appropriate amount saved, cancel.
 Yes, I said cancel.
 You might be thinking how can an agent tell you to cancel?
 That’s blasphemy!
 Again, we don’t consider ourselves as insurance agents, but rather a team of professionals, always working in your best interests, and we happen to know insurance.

 (3) Increase The Waiting Period On Your Long-Term Disability Insurance

 Remember I said the threat of a long-term disability is devastating.
-You suddenly can’t go to work because of the cancer diagnosis and…you don’t have any money coming in.
+You suddenly can’t go to work because of the cancer diagnosis and…you don’t have any money coming in to pay your mortgage.
 It is scary.

 Increasing the waiting period to 30 days gets you a benefit faster than if you had a 90-day waiting period – 60 days or 2 months sooner.